RyterINC/thedevopsreport/content/blog/Docker-Getting-Started.md

 The last new content we introduced was the image tag that we specified.
 For this image, we told the dockerhub that we wanted the image with the tag `stable-alpine`.If that image exists in the Nginx dockerhub repo, then it would be pulled by our docker daemon.
 If you want to see what images Nginx has available, you can visit their repo [here](https://hub.docker.com/_/nginx?tab=tags).
-I encourage you to find some other docker images of software you might use and install them via docker.
-Instead of having to do a full install and configure, you can run a container instead and take ten extra minutes for lunch.
+I encourage you to find some other docker images of software you might use and install them via docker instead of having to do a full install and configure.
+Instead, you could run a container and take ten extra minutes for lunch.

 # Packaging A Container

-So now that we have pulled an pre-built image and have gotten a small taste of docker, let's build our own image and see if we can host an app inside.
+So now that we have pulled a pre-built image and have gotten a small taste of docker, let's build our own image and see if we can host an app inside.
 In my humble opinion, packaging an app with a `Dockerfile` is the biggest barrier to entry for most people.
-Luckily for us, there are a ton of examples on the web on how to do this already and we will be using a simple flask app in order to accomplish our task.
+Luckily for us, there are a ton of examples on the web on how to do this in case this isn't clear to you.
+We will be using a simple flask app in order to accomplish our task.

 In our [docker-getting-started](https://github.com/RyterINC/docker-getting-started) repo I have included a script called `hello.py` (our flask app) and a `Dockerfile`.
-Since we installed virtualenv on our system, let's go ahead and create a virtualenv so we can run our app and see what it looks like.
+Let's go ahead and create a virtualenv so we can run our app and see what it looks like.
+You can find instructions on how to install virtualenv [here]()

 ```
 virtualenv .flaskenv